oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 The scope of this specification is limited to first-party native applications.
 Please review the entirety of {{security-considerations}}, and when more than one first-party native application is supported, {{multiple-applications}}.

+While this draft provides the framework for a native OAuth experience, each implementation will need to define the specific behavior that it expects from OAuth clients interacting with the authorization server.
+While this lack of clearly defining the details would typically lead to less interoperability, it is acceptable in this case since we intend this specification to be deployed in a tightly coupled environment since it is only applicable to first-party applications.

 # Conventions and Definitions